320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - What’s the title of the highest secret order given by Palpatine in Revenge of the Sith, calling for all Jedi leaders to be killed?

-- What sort of creature does Luke Skywalker battle beneath Jabba the Hutt’s throne in Return of the Jedi?
+- What kind of creature does Luke Skywalker struggle beneath Jabba the Hutt’s throne in Return of the Jedi?

 Answers